 First stop, the Bar with No Name.
 This spot is laid back and comfortable with couches and a space that is inviting.
 Full with a good beer selection and cocktails, it’s a good way to start the night.
 On a Saturday night, it was packed, with a pretty young crowd you’d expect from a thriving city.

 Next up, bespoke cocktails at Peruke & Periwig.
 It’s a small place and tends to be crowded, so be sure to make reservations if you’re going with a crowd.
 But the cocktails are worth it, inventive and a menu that is musically inclined.

-What tends to sound good after a few drinks?
+What tends to sound good after a few drinks in Dublin?
 Live music.
 To scratch the itch, we venture to The Cobblestone.
 A lively pub with locals teaming about, this spot was fantastic.
 It can be a bit crowded on the nights with music, so expect standing-room-only.
 A few local brews later, and it’s time for bed.

 Definitely no hangovers today….nope not at all.
 Good thing the main event today is a trip to the Teeling Whiskey Distillery.
 Believe it or not, Ireland used to have 40 unique distilleries in the city limits in the 1800s and was the largest spirits producer in the world.
 Unfortunately, the Irish War of Independence, a civil war, a trade war with Britain, and Prohibition in the U.S. brought crippled the industry.
 Eventually, most distilleries moved out of Dublin city limits to Cork County, where most of the Irish Whiskey is produced to this day (including Jameson).